The probabilistic world: Subsystems

 This is a formal statement of the absence of correlations between the system and its environment.
 It is directly related to the direct product form of the overall probability distribution.

 \paragraph*{Correlated subsystems}

 Many subsystems of practical importance, as atoms or the local time subsystem, are correlated with their environment.
 For such ``correlated subsystems'' a direct product form~\eqref{SUB3} of the overall probability distribution is not possible.
-We will concentrate in this section on correlated subsystems and discuss specific important subsystems in the following: Time local subsystems in sect.
-4.1.2, correlation subsystems in sect.
-4.1.5, local chains in sect.
-4.1.6, subtraces of density matrices in sect.
-4.1.7 and general subsystems in 4.1.8.\todoin{all refs in paragraph hardcoded}
+We will concentrate in this section on correlated subsystems and discuss specific important subsystems in the following: Time local subsystems in sect.~\ref{sec:time_local_subsystems}, correlation subsystems in sect.~\ref{sec:correlation_subsystems}, local chains in sect.~\ref{sec:matrix_chains_as_subsystems_of_local_chains}, subtraces of density matrices in sect.~\ref{sec:subtraces} and general subsystems in~\ref{sec:general_local_subsystems}.

 Correlated subsystems show specific probabilistic features that differ from the classical statistics for the overall probability distribution or for uncorrelated subsystems.
 One important feature are ``probabilistic observables''.
 In general, correlated subsystems are characterized by system variables $\rho$ without the presence of microstates $\alpha$.
 For probabilistic system observables the probabilities $w_i(\rho)$ for finding a possible measurement value $\lambda_i$ can be computed for every probabilistic state $\rho$.
 There are, however, no microstates $\alpha$ for which all system observables take fixed values.
 One typically finds restrictions of the type of uncertainty relations which forbid that all system obervables can take simultaneously sharp values for a given $\rho$.